-The Lazonby Fell SSSI extends across the Open Access land on the fell and northeastwards as far as the Carlisle road from the village to the A6.
+- 6.1.5 The Lazonby Fell SSSI extends across the Open Access land on the fell and northeastwards as far as the Carlisle road from the village to the A6.
 The Wan Fell SSSI includes land close to the B6413 and extends beyond the parish boundary, to the south.
 The River Eden SSSI covers the same ground as the SAC designation but also encompasses a wider area on both banks of the river opposite Staffield.
-Associated with the SSSIs are a number of priority habitats and species such as floodplain grazing marsh and semi-improved grassland, to the south-east of the village; lowland heathland on both Lazonby and Wan Fell, lowland fen, to the west of Baronwood Park; upland flushes, on Wan Fell; several patches of deciduous woodland and a large area of woodland forming part of the National Inventory of Woodland and Trees; and some areas of mixed habitat.

-With regard to important species the parish farmland birds such as snipe, redshank, lapwing, grey partridge, curlew, black grouse and sparrows are all noted residents or visitors to the parish.

-Consultation with the residents has clearly demonstrated the desirability of maintaining the character of the village with particular emphasis of the use of traditional materials, especially Lazonby Sandstone for walls and dressings and either slate or Lazonby Sandstone for roofing.

-A Design Guide has been produced to accompany the Neighbourhood Plan.
+Associated with the SSSIs are a number of priority habitats and species such as floodplain grazing marsh and semi-improved grassland, to the south-east of the village; lowland heathland on both Lazonby and Wan Fell, lowland fen, to the west of Baronwood Park; upland flushes, on Wan Fell; several patches of deciduous woodland and a large area of woodland forming part of the National Inventory of Woodland and Trees; and some areas of mixed habitat. - 6.1.6 With regard to important species the parish farmland birds such as snipe, redshank, lapwing, grey partridge, curlew, black grouse and sparrows are all noted residents or visitors to the parish. - 6.1.7 Consultation with the residents has clearly demonstrated the desirability of maintaining the character of the village with particular emphasis of the use of traditional materials, especially Lazonby Sandstone for walls and dressings and either slate or Lazonby Sandstone for roofing. - 6.1.8 A Design Guide has been produced to accompany the Neighbourhood Plan.
 It contains examples of building design and architectural detail which will be used to assess the acceptability of future developments in design terms.
 The Design Guide will be an important consideration in determining planning applications for new development within Lazonby village.
 Within the Neighbourhood Plan Area, the Design Guide will form the basis of consideration of proposals in design terms, including the extension of existing properties.
 The Design Guide should be followed and/or materials utilised which match the existing development, whilst retaining the character of the property and its setting.

-Policy D2: Design of New Development
+Policy D3: Design of New Development

 New development will be expected to follow the provisions set-out in the Design Guide.
+For new developments where the Design Guide is not followed, justification of exceptional circumstances will be required to support the application.
 High quality and innovative design will be encouraged.